History of the Liberal Party of Canada: Carney succeeds Justin Trudeau

 Former Bank of Canada governor Mark Carney was elected as his replacement on March 9.
 His election as party leader and prime minister in March 2025 helped return the party to electoral popularity and government in the April 2025 federal election, forming a third minority government in 6 years.
+The party reported that 2025 was its best-ever fundraising year.
+Between late 2025 and early 2026, several opposition MPs crossed the floor to the Liberal caucus, helping push the government to majority status.